Dhilan100/Dhilan100/README.md

 * Gaming nerd (LoL, Pokemon, Bloodborne, Maplestory, GunZ and Halo 1-4)
 * A retro console enthusist, can also mod PSPs and 3DSs
 * Anime fan since the early days of Bleach and Death Note
-* Casual Audiobook fan, book for this month: the Silmarillion by JRR Tolkien and narrated by Andy Serkis link
+* Casual Audible listener, book for this month: The Silmarillion by JRR Tolkien and narrated by Andy Serkis

 ## Languages and Tools I can use:
 - <img height="30" width="30" style="padding: 5px;" src="https://img.icons8.com/?size=100&id=117561&format=png&color=000000" alt="Excel Icon"/> **Excel**